MDK-Packs/Documentation/Generic_Debug/README.md

 4. In the left margin of the **Disassembly** and **source code** windows various time values will be displayed.
 8. Hover the cursor over a time and more information appears as in the yellow box here:
    ![Execution Profiling](./images/ep_window.png)
-9. You can also select **Debug - Execution Profiling - Show Calls** to disply this information rather than the execution times in the left margin.
+9. You can also select **Debug - Execution Profiling - Show Calls** to display this information rather than the execution times in the left margin.

 **Outlining**